Polygon acts as a Layer-2 sidechain to help Ethereum grow and emerge as a new platform for DeFi and NFTs.

 Polygon aims to make it easier for people to use Ethereum without paying exorbitant transaction fees.
 This is a valuable use case.
 It acts as a sidechain, securely processing more transactions than Ethereum at a much lower cost; this has led many NFT and blockchain game developers to work on Polygon as opposed to Ethereum.
 In addition, this infrastructure makes it feasible that people may use Polygon for making micropayments.

-While there isn’t an explicit roadmap for the future, Polygon has executed important partnerships over the course of 2022 and already boasts 100s of dApps.
+While there isn’t an explicit roadmap for the future, Polygon has executed important partnerships over the past few years and already boasts 100s of dApps.

-No one can predict how high the price of Polygon may rise, but it is certainly worth considering especially as Ethereum Gas fees remain high and crypto gaming continues to grow.
+No one can predict how high the price of MATIC may rise, but it is worth considering especially as Ethereum Gas fees remain high and crypto gaming continues to grow.

 Opinions information and ideas, not advice.